gabriel-lepetitaimon/bibtool/README.md

 The only reliable solution I found until now requires an auto-clicker to automate the "manual" download of papers with Zotero Connector.
 It requires a local installation of Zotero and the Zotero Connector extension in your browser properly configured to be triggered by a given hotkey.
-It also requires a way to trigger hotkeys from python.
-The current solution uses ``xdotool`` and therefore only works on Linux.
-I might implement a more general solution involving PyAutoGUI in the future.
+It also requires the ``pyautogui``.
+See [PyAutoGui Installation Page](https://pyautogui.readthedocs.io/en/latest/install.html) for more information on its installation for your OS.

 1. Create a Zotero Library (and optionally a collection) where all the papers will be downloaded.
 I strongly advice to disable the automatic sync of the library so the papers are not uploaded to your Zotero cloud.
 Make sure the library